bnewmandev/run-with-tsx/README.md

 - **Node.js** (>= 14.x): Ensure you have Node.js installed.
 - **tsx**: If `tsx` is not installed globally, the extension will use `npx tsx`.

-## Known Issues

-- Currently, the extension only supports `.ts` files.
-Adding support for other file types (e.g., `.tsx`) may be considered in future updates.

 ## Release Notes

 ### 1.0.0